ranran-shen/ranran-shen.github.io/_pages/about.md

 The most fortunate thing for my early PhD life is that I met up with my brilliant professors!
 Previously, I got my Bachelor degree in Computer Science and Technology from University of Science and Technology of China in 2022, under the supervision of Prof.[Cheng Li](http://staff.ustc.edu.cn/~chengli7/).

 My research interest includes machine learning and natural language processing.
 Specifically, I work on making human beings and neural network systems better understand each other (i.e., generalization and interpretability).
-I currently focus on investigating the compositionality of language models from the perspectives of generalization, reasoning pattern, implicit structure and so on.
+I currently focus on investigating the compositionality of language models from the perspectives of generalization, reasoning pattern, implicit structure and so on, which is about the mechanism that language models decompose complex questions and concepts into primitive ones and compose them step-by-step to understand the complex semantics.
+Recently the emerging term ["System-1 thinking v.s.
+System-1 thinking"](https://thedecisionlab.com/reference-guide/philosophy/system-1-and-system-2-thinking) also closely relates to my projects.
 I would love to discuss on related topics should anyone is interested (always feel free to drop me an email: lizhaoyi777\[AT\]mail.ustc.edu.cn)!

 # 🔥 News